Learn How Sponsorship Is a Key to Powerful Marketing

 Sponsorship that's geared to driving sales can be an extremely potent promotional tool.

-American Express used a similar strategy by donating to needy causes with their "Charge Against Hunger" campaign.
+American Express used a similar strategy by donating to needy causes with its "Charge Against Hunger" campaign.
 As a result, both companies experienced a significant rise in sales volume.

-A good sponsorship will not only allow you to make contact with potential buyers and customers, but it can also promote that priceless marketing tool: word of mouth.
+A good sponsorship not only allows you to make contact with potential buyers and customers, but it can also promote that priceless marketing tool: word of mouth.

-Ideally, people who attend the event will continue to talk about your service or product, particularly if they had a good experience with it at the time.
+Ideally, people who attend an event will continue to talk about your service or product, particularly if they had a good experience at the time.